 BAE Systems is the lead member of the Aircraft Carrier Alliance, a unique partnering relationship between BAE Systems, Babcock, Thales and the UK Ministry of Defence, working to deliver the two QE Class aircraft carriers.

 We have played a key role in the design and construction of the ships, with huge sections of the hulls and the island structures having being built by us at sites in Glasgow and Portsmouth.
-Hundreds of our employees are now in Rosyth working alongside our Alliance partner Babcock on HMS Queen Elizabeth completing the inspection programme, setting systems to work and preparing the ship for its crew to move on board ahead of sea trials in spring 2017 as well as conducting the testing and commissioning of HMS Prince of Wales which is now structurally complete.
+Hundreds of our employees are now in Rosyth working alongside our Alliance partner Babcock on HMS Queen Elizabeth completing the inspection programme, setting systems to work and preparing the ship for its crew to move on board ahead of sea trials in summer 2017 as well as conducting the testing and commissioning of HMS Prince of Wales which is now structurally complete.

 We are also responsible for the development of the sophisticated mission system which will be the brains of these ships and the high tech radar technology.